Create statistically independent random number streams

 C = 3×3 1.0000 -0.0363 0.0155 -0.0363 1.0000 -0.0012 0.0155 -0.0012 1.0000

 Random number generator algorithm, specified as a character vector or string scalar naming a random number generator.
 MATLAB® offers several generator algorithms.
 The following table summarizes the names and key properties of the available generator algorithms.
-For more information, see Choosing a Random Number Generator.
+For more information, see Creating and Controlling a Random Number Stream.

 |Name||Generator||Multiple Stream and Substream Support||Approximate Period In Full Precision|

 |Mersenne Twister (used by default stream at MATLAB startup)||No||219937-1|

 |Multiplicative lagged Fibonacci generator||Yes||2124 (251 streams of length 272)|